MewsSystems/developers/jobs/Backend/Task/Readme.md

 - Replace console app with an API or background worker service for continuous rate updates
 - Add caching or persistence for performance under heavy load
 - Implement unit tests for service and provider layers
+- Circuit breaker or retry policy for the Http call to CNB API